 Back in Super Smash Bros.
 4, Captain Falcon wasn’t anything too special — in fact, he was almost entirely outclassed by Ganondorf, whose power and tournament viability were far greater.
 This is still true in Super Smash Bros.
 Ultimate, but to a much lesser extent.
 Captain Falcon is the king of moving hitboxes, which work well against AI opponents (as they are only programmed to recognize the first few frames of incoming attacks and will often run right into them as a result).
 If you want to read about Captain Falcon’s full metagame history, check out his wiki page right here.
 Otherwise, let’s jump right into today’s training!

 Special thanks to fammydamammy for contributing Captain Falcon’s training information!

-- Forward tilt: Another move to use up close.
-Compared to forward smash, forward tilt is faster but with less power.
-When you’re right next to your FP, use forward smash roughly 70% of the time and forward tilt roughly 30% of the time.
+- Forward smash boasts excellent kill power and thus serves as Captain Falcon’s primary grounded finisher.
+Use it to rack on damage, too!
+Forward tilt should be mixed in here as well; when you’re right next to your FP, use forward smash roughly 70% of the time and forward tilt roughly 30% of the time.

 Raid Boss Training

 If you’ve read many of our guides before, you know the drill — we’ll raise Captain Falcon to Level 50 via the patent-pending mirror match™.
-In this case, you’ll have to play as Captain Falcon and fight your FP until its level maxes out — or until you’re satisfied with its behavior, after which you can turn its learning off and raise its level using some other method.
+In this case, you’ll have to play as Captain Falcon and fight against your FP until its level maxes out — or until you’re satisfied with its behavior, after which you can turn its learning off and raise its level using some other method.
 During the matches you play against your FP, keep it on-stage whenever possible, and use the following attacks during training:

 If you would like to read more amiibo training guides, please follow this link.